-The exact requirements for becoming a Certifier can be found at www.pas-sivehouse.com/training → Certificates | Exams → Building Certifier
+The exact requirements for becoming a Certifier: www.passivehouse.com/training → Certificates | Exams → Building Certifier

-Passive House building Certifiers meeting, Darmstadt 2016
+Passive House building Certifiers meeting

 First steps

 Which Certifier should I choose?

 Certification can be done by the Passive House Institute or one of the accredited Certifiers.
 A full list of all Certifiers with contact data can be found on the Passive House Institute's website.
 If possible, it is advisable to engage a Certifier in your own country as they will be more familiar with the local construction technology and statutory provisions.
 In principle however, Certifiers from other countries may also be engaged.
 The languages in which certification can be performed are stated in the list of Certifiers.